 For those who want the best glue for acrylic, the Weld-On 3 Acrylic Glue is the way to go.
-This is a very fast setting glue with a working time of about 1 minute and a 2 minute fixture time.
+This is a very fast setting glue with a working time of about 1 minute and a 2-minute fixture time.
 The word on the street is that when it comes to acrylic material, this brand is clearly the best.
-It really has that industrial strength bond that has excellent durability and widely used by professionals.
+It really has that industrial strength bond that has excellent durability and is widely used by professionals.

-The only issue we find with it is that it is a little hard to control and to apply properly since it has the consistency of water and can really run everywhere and make a mess.
-However, once it is settled, it produces realy strong assembles that are also flexible as well as moisture resistant.
+The only issue we find with it is that it is a little hard to control and apply properly since it has the consistency of water and can really run everywhere and make a mess.
+However, once it is settled, it produces really strong assembles that are also flexible as well as moisture resistant.
 It will beat out any traditional super glue any day.

 #2.Gorilla Super Glue Gel

 While it is one of those everything super glues, we really like it because it is actually quite good at bonding with acrylic.
 And it dries in about 10 to 30 seconds with no clamping required.
-Finally, just know that it comes with an anti clog cap and actually does a really good job of keeping the glue from drying out.
+Finally, just know that it comes with an anti-clog cap and actually does a really good job of keeping the glue from drying out.

 #3.Surebonder Acrylic Adhesive Glue Sticks

 Next up, we have the Surebonder Acrylic Adhesive Glue Sticks, which are the best glue for acrylic if you are looking for an adhesive that is strong yet remains flexible.
 It is pretty good at adhering to a bunch of hard-to-bond surfaces, including acrylic.
 It is definitely a really nice glue to have when dealing with acrylic and bonds quite strong with serious durability.